Come Back With Us...

 Take a trip back in time as you stroll through our museum and pioneer village.
 With one of the largest collections of Ottawa Valley artifacts, the Champlain Trail Museum is truly a must-see!

 In the main gallery or Founders Hall, discover a replica of Samuel de Champlain’s astrolabe and explore Pembroke at the turn of the century as you wander through a Victorian home and take a peek into an early doctor’s office.
-Stroll past a recreation of Lemke’s general store and a 1930's barber shop and beauty parlour.
+Stroll past Pembroke’s first motorized fire engine (1923), a re-creation of Lemke’s general store and a 1930's barber shop and beauty parlour.
 Discover the story of the timber industry in the Upper Ottawa Valley as you view an authentic Cockburn pointer boat and learn about the life of a log driver.
 Pass by a large steam engine that once powered a lumber mill in Pembroke.
+View special historical theme exhibits in the main gallery as well!

 Outside in our pioneer village, learn about life through the eyes of a pioneer in this area.
 Enjoying viewing "The Pioneers of Pembroke Township 1820-1850" mural on the side of the main Museum building.
 This mural was painted in 2008 by artist Karole Marois and depicts the early life of settlers in this area.
 This mural is part of a large collection owned by Pembroke Heritage Murals.